Fall Theme and Centers for Preschoolers

 I found Fall an exciting season, with all those beautiful Earth-tone colors and textures, the harvest of the apples and pumpkins, and Halloween and Thanksgiving celebrations.

-As I said before, here in Florida the weather doesn’t change much during fall, but at least it marks the ending of the hurricane season and gives you hope that is going to be a little less hot and humid, to make it easier to take long walks and observe nature.
+As I said before, the weather doesn’t change much here in Florida during fall, but at least it marks the ending of hurricane season and gives you hope that it will be a little less hot and humid, making it easier to take long walks and observe nature.

-I wish this is a great season for you, your family, and your students.
+I hope this is a great season for you, your family, and your students.
 Have fun and be safe during this time.

 Be happy, safe, and creative.
 I wish you well.